 Halal is associated with the religion of Islam, and refers to whether certain foods and drinks are permitted (halal) or not permitted (haram).

 Of the various food groups, meat is the most heavily regulated, and meats are designated halal or haram on a case-by-case basis depending on the method used to slaughter the animal.
 For this reason, it’s difficult to say whether any specific animal-derived collagen is halal, as it depends on the methods used to slaughter the cows or chickens.
 Some collagen brands or products are certified halal, so you should always check the labels and websites on a case-by-case basis.

 There is an exception: pigs are always haram, regardless of the methods used to slaughter them.
 This is why Muslims do not eat pork, and it’s also the reason that collagen from pigs (the porcine collagen we mentioned above) is never halal, just as it can never be kosher.

 When it comes to marine collagen, the issue is more straightforward.
 Fish are halal, and at Absolute Collagen we only use fish collagen in our collagen supplement.
-Plus, the flavourings we use are alcohol-free, too, which means it’s suitable for Muslims and those following a halal diet.
+The flavourings we use contain a minute amount of alcohol, which means it’s not suitable for Muslims and those following a halal diet.

 Jainism, Hinduism & Buddhism: Is Collagen Suitable For Vegetarians?